GreptimeTeam/demo-scene/flight-data-ingester/README.md

 It can take a while for the first run to pull down images and also build necessary components.

-Open your browser at `http://localhost:3000` and find our preconfigured grafnaa dashboard.
-The default user/pw is admin/admin
+Open your browser at `http://localhost:3000` and find our preconfigured grafana dashboard `Flight-map`.
+The default user/password is `admin/admin`.

 ## How it works